-Since 2018, because of the way the UC Office of the President's changed the mandate for costof-living increases (i.e., "range adjustments"), it was not financially feasible for UCB to offer TDI programs; rather, cost-of-living (non-merit) faculty salary increases were largely determined by UC Office of the President's mandated changes to the salary scales.
+Since 2018, because of the way the UC Office of the President's changed the mandate for cost-of-living increases (i.e., "range adjustments"), it was not financially feasible for UCB to offer TDI programs; rather, cost-of-living (non-merit) faculty salary increases were largely determined by UC Office of the President's mandated changes to the salary scales.
 (When the Office of the President issues such mandates, it expects the campuses to draw upon their own resources to find the funds with which to fulfill them.)
 The UCB campus did adopt policies that ensured that all faculty received at least a 3% cost-of-living increase with the exception of AY 2020-21, when financial pressures arising from the COVID-19 pandemic precluded an increase.
+The campus implemented "Targeted Off-Scale Programs" for 2021 and 2022, which resembled the 2017 TDI program.
+In addition, a \$15,000 minimum off-scale component for assistant professors was introduced in 2017, and increased to \$18,000 in 2021 and to \$22,000 in 2022.

 Limits of study.
-It is understood that salary equity, controlling for gender, race/ethnicity, rank/years of experience, and field, is only one dimension on which to judge whether an institution is treating its employees equitably.
+It is understood that salary equity studies that evaluate differences in salary by gender, race, and ethnicity, controlling for rank/years of experience, and field, reveal only one dimension on which to judge whether an institution is treating its employees equitably.
 By focusing on salary equity, this study does not mean to suggest that is the only dimension of concern when it comes to equity, inclusion, and belonging.
 Furthermore, the success the University has had with regard to greater salary equity does not mean that work does not remain in other areas with respect to achieving our goals with regard to equity, inclusion, and belonging.

 Updated data and analysis.
-Section 2 of this 2021 update includes updated results at the levels of schools, divisions, and colleges.
+Section 2 of this 2023 update includes updated results at the levels of schools, divisions, and colleges.
 Some of these units show larger gaps for women and those from various ethnic/racial groups than those for the campus as a whole; some show smaller gaps; and some show those groups actually earning more than white men.
-Appendix C for 2021 provides regression tables for the study's findings.
+Appendix C for 2023 provides regression tables for the study's findings.